ryanatkn/gro/src/docs/slop/filer.md

 - The complete filesystem mirror enables fast queries without filesystem access
 - Symlink resolution is cached to avoid repeated filesystem calls
 - Deleted disknodes are moved to a tombstone cache with FIFO eviction (default limit: 500)
+- Worker threads have their own memory space, preventing main thread memory pressure from parsing

 ### parent-child relationships